npmcomponent/hkjels-object-to-array/Readme.md

 ## API

-   toArray(arguments) // Returns an array from the arguments-object passed.
+   toArray(arguments) // Returns an array from the object passed.

 ## License